prometheus/docs/content/docs/guides/multi-target-exporter.md

 probe_success 0
 ```

-Unfortunately almost all with the value `0`.
-The last one a very disheartening `probe_success 0`.
+Notice that almost all metrics have a value of `0`.
+The last one reads `probe_success 0`.
 This means the prober could not sucessfully reach `prometheus.io`.
 The reason is hidden in the metric `probe_ip_protocol` with the value `6`.
 By default the prober uses [IPv6](https://en.wikipedia.org/wiki/IPv6) until told otherwise.
-Unfortunately the Docker daemon blocks IPv6 until told otherwise.
+But the Docker daemon blocks IPv6 until told otherwise.
 Hence our blackbox exporter running in a Docker container can’t connect via IPv6.

 We could now either tell Docker to allow IPv6 or the blackbox exporter to use IPv4.
 In the real world both can make sense and as so often the answer to the question "what is to be done?" is "it depends".
 Because this is an exporter guide we will change the exporter and take the oportunity to configure a custom module.